seinecle/blog/_posts/2022-08-09-java-for-frontend-indie-app.md

 # Java for the front-end - I thought the whole issue was a dead end?

+Using Java for front-end development is often thought to be just impossible: Java is for heavy backend stuff, right?

-Java and web browsers are often thought to be incompatible: [Java Applets](https://en.wikipedia.org/wiki/Java_applet) and [Java Webstart](https://en.wikipedia.org/wiki/Java_Web_Start) enabled java apps to be launched from the browser, and they are [now ancient history](https://www.slideshare.net/HendrikEbbers/java-webstart-is-dead-what-should-we-do-now) 💀.
+Yes, a long time ago, [Java Applets](https://en.wikipedia.org/wiki/Java_applet) and [Java Webstart](https://en.wikipedia.org/wiki/Java_Web_Start) enabled java apps to be launched from the browser.
+But this is [ancient history](https://www.slideshare.net/HendrikEbbers/java-webstart-is-dead-what-should-we-do-now), as old as the Flash plugin 💀.

-Another flavor of Java in the browser are JSP or "Java Server Pages", which many computer science students learned at school.
+Sure, there is a way to use Java for the front end, and this is JSP or "Java Server Pages", which many computer science students learned at school.
 Even if JSP is still discussed in some books on Java for the web (eg [1](https://www.amazon.com/Java-Jakarta-Recipes-Problem-Solution-Enterprise-ebook/dp/B0B6Z9JTNH), [2](https://www.amazon.com/Beginning-Jakarta-Web-Development-Applications/dp/1484258657)), it is outdated [since the 2010s](https://odoepner.wordpress.com/2015/03/11/is-jsp-an-unsupported-deprecated-part-of-jee/).
+Another dead end 💀.

 Last, there are frameworks that enable Java developers to "transpile" their code into Javascript thanks to the Google Web Toolkit (GWT, [not super fresh](https://groups.google.com/g/google-web-toolkit/c/FeEI0Rl7cyw/m/OU0HHvxtBQAJ?pli=1)) or the up-and-coming [J2Cl project](https://github.com/google/j2cl) (also by Google, very active).
 GWT and J2Cl however are not meant as a beginner-friendly frameworks, they are more of enterprise toolings developed by Google, to be used by big projects in companies.

 # The unsung hero of Java for the front-end: Jakarta Faces (JSF)!

-JSF (now known as "Jakarta Faces") is around at least since the early 2010s, which is when I started learning coding in Java.
+Java Server Faces (JSF), **now known as "Jakarta Faces"**, is around at least since the early 2010s, which is when I started learning coding in Java.
 I am always surprised it is not more famous, as it allows developing web apps in a fast, secure and robust way.

+The thing works, is easy to learn, benefits from all the goodness of the Java ecosystem... yet, have you ever heard about it?

 Here is how you create a web page showing some dynamic content:

 - create an html page (with an extension ".xhtml")
 - replace the `<head>` and `<body>` html tags with `<h:head>` and `<h:body>` tags.
-- now, in order to display some dynamic content by calling some property in the backend, just place it after a hashtag and between handle bars:
+- now, in order to display some dynamic content by calling some property in the backend, just place it after a hashtag and between handle bars like so:

   `#{backendscript.myText}`

 Create a file `Backendscript.java` in your backend, add a variable called `String myText = "hi! welcome to my page!"`.
 It will be displayed on the web page.

-See also [this example](https://eclipse-ee4j.github.io/jakartaee-tutorial/#a-web-module-that-uses-jakarta-faces-technology-the-hello1-example) from the official doc, which shows an input field in a form.

 JSF is really super simple.
-It is well documented thanks to [tons of Stackoverflow questions](https://stackoverflow.com/questions/tagged/jsf), many books ([this reference](https://link.springer.com/book/10.1007/978-1-4842-7310-4), and I also like the ones by [David Hellfinger](https://www.amazon.fr/Java-Application-Development-Enterprise-applications-ebook/dp/B072MFGRVF)) and of course [Youtube tutorials](https://www.youtube.com/watch?v=-Jbuy8aaLVA).
+It is well documented thanks to [tons of Stackoverflow questions](https://stackoverflow.com/questions/tagged/jsf), a [clear official doc](https://eclipse-ee4j.github.io/jakartaee-tutorial/), many books ([this reference](https://link.springer.com/book/10.1007/978-1-4842-7310-4), and I also like the ones by [David Hellfinger](https://www.amazon.fr/Java-Application-Development-Enterprise-applications-ebook/dp/B072MFGRVF)) and of course [Youtube tutorials](https://www.youtube.com/watch?v=-Jbuy8aaLVA).

-# What I personally liked about working with Java and JSF for my indie app
+# Is JSF hard? what are the benefits?

+JSF is not hard at all:

+* It is well integrated with the classic IDEs for Java ([NetBeans](https://netbeans.apache.org/), [IntelliJ](https://www.jetbrains.com/idea/) and [Eclipse](https://www.eclipse.org/ide/)).
+Each IDE provide:
+** template projects that fill in the boilerplate for the Maven config (which is dead simple, by the way).
+** debbuging tools (with hot reload, for NetBeans I least) ** the usual super efficient auto-complete, refactoring, navigation and error highlighting tools of the Java ecosystem.
+The IDE can provide useful info on any class that you mention in an html page (like the `#{backendscript.myText}` mentioned above).
+Html pages are truly integrated with the rest of your codebase!**

+* it handles advanced cases of html